 Hold a single entry Qantas Club Lounge pass?
-A Qantas spokesperson advised The Champagne Mile that unfortunately complimentary invites won't be accepted for the first few weeks, however the airline is looking to provide an update in the near future.
+A Qantas spokesperson advised The Champagne Mile that unfortunately complimentary invites won't be accepted for the first few weeks, however, the airline is looking to provide an update in the near future.

 What to expect on a visit to the Qantas First Lounge

-The Qantas flagship First Lounges at Sydney and Melbourne have consistently ranked amongst the best airline lounges in the world.
+The Qantas flagship First Lounges in Sydney and Melbourne have consistently ranked amongst the best airline lounges in the world.
 Prior to the pandemic, these exclusive spaces pampered guests with a range of indulgent services and high-end amenities.

-Boasting top-notch a la carte dining, bottomless Champagne and even an on-site spa, a visit to the incredible Qantas first-class Lounge was a highlight for many travellers.
+Boasting top-notch a la carte dining, bottomless Champagne, and even an on-site spa, a visit to the incredible Qantas first-class Lounge was a highlight for many travellers.
 Personally speaking, pre-Covid, access to the First Lounge was a major motivation for my yearly Platinum status runs!

-Qantas has confirmed that both the Sydney and Melbourne first class lounges will continue to offer an a la carte menu featuring signature dishes such as salt and pepper calamari and pavlova (but sadly no corn fritters!).
+Qantas has confirmed that both the Sydney and Melbourne first-class lounges will continue to offer an a la carte menu featuring signature dishes such as salt and pepper calamari and pavlova (but sadly no corn fritters!).

 However given the expanded access list, it remains to be seen whether some of the more exclusive experiences like the First Lounge Spa or on-tap Champagne will be on offer.